Tim-Kirkwood/My-first-repository/README2.md

 **(iii) the synteny plots themselves**, which become much harder to analyse/present as the number of neighbourhoods they include increases.

 ## Description:
-`SyntenyQC` is a python app for the curation of neighbourhoods immediately prior to synteny plot creation. `SyntenyQC` supports the systematic definition and annotation of candidate neighbourhoods based on a direct integration to `cblaster`, a popular tool for finding clustered homologs to a user-supplied query.  `SytenyQC` also offers a flexible method for objectively removing redundant neighbourhoods (sourced using `cblaster` or any other tool) prior to synteny plot creation.
+`SyntenyQC` is a python app for the curation of neighbourhoods immediately prior to synteny plot creation. `SyntenyQC collect` supports the systematic definition and annotation of candidate neighbourhoods based on a direct integration to `cblaster`.  `SytenyQC sieve` offers a flexible method for objectively removing redundant neighbourhoods (sourced using `cblaster` or any other tool) prior to synteny plot creation.
 This is in some cases an absolute requirement (e.g. `cblaster` called via the `CAGECAT` webserver places a limit of 50 neighbourhoods).

-## References
-cblaster
-clinker
-Cagecat
-antiSMASH ClusterBlast

 ## Installation
 ```